drreynolds/smuhpc-workshop/source/session_6.rst

-You can view these plots on SMUHPC with the command, e.g.
+You can view these plots on ManeFrame with the command, e.g.

 .. code-block:: bash